tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   interact with the CA.
 * The server operator can only use TLS signature schemes for which the CA will issue credentials.

-These dependencies cause problems in practice.
-Server operators often deploy TLS termination services in locations such as remote data centers or Content Delivery Networks (CDNs) where it may be difficult to detect key compromises.
-Short-lived certificates may be used to limit the exposure of keys in these cases.

-However, short-lived certificates need to be renewed more frequently than long-lived certificates.
-If an external CA is unable to issue a certificate in time to replace a deployed certificate, the server would no longer be able to present a valid certificate to clients.
-With short-lived certificates, there is a smaller window of time to renew a certificates and therefore a higher risk that an outage at a CA will negatively affect the uptime of the service.

 To reduce the dependency on external CAs, this document proposes a limited delegation mechanism that allows a TLS peer to issue its own credentials within